Coronavirus – Questions and Answers

 The Pensions Regulator has issued COVID-19 guidance for employers here.

 Salvus is required to enforce legislation and the scheme rules, neither of which currently allow for contributions to be delayed or less than the workplace pension quality requirements.
-To adapt these requirements would require legal changes as well as significant development work at a time when resource is not at full capacity and working remotely.

-Am I able to stop or decrease pension contributions in respect of my employees, with the intention of catching up in the future when the business environment recovers?
+Q - Am I able to stop or decrease pension contributions in respect of my employees, with the intention of catching up in the future when the business environment recovers?

 There is no allowance for this under the Automatic Enrolment legislation.
 For the time being, employers are obliged to pay Automatic Enrolment contributions on all relevant payments to employees.